Ninkarrak: Outside Mesopotamia

 A goddess known from texts from Ebla who might correspond to Ninkarrak, Ninkar, appears in one of the offering lists, following Resheph of Hadani and his spouse Adamma.
 An offering of a mace to her is also attested, although Alfonso Archi considers it to be unusual.

 Attestations of Ninkarrak are known from sources from both Emar and Ugarit in modern Syria and according to Joan Goodnick Westenholz, might support the theory that she originated in the northwest of Mesopotamia.
 In Emar, she had no temple and does not appear in theophoric names.
-A curse formula invokes her alongside Ishara and implores both of them to react if anyone damages the rest of the text by destroying "his seed and his name".
+A curse formula invokes her alongside Išḫara and implores both of them to react if anyone damages the rest of the text by destroying "his seed and his name".
 In Ugarit, she is mentioned in a medical formula against eye disease written in Akkadian.
 It is presumed to have Babylonian origin.
 In addition to Ninkarrak, the formula also invokes Damu.
 Both of them are mentioned in an incantation against the demon Lamashtu from the same city as well, in this case following the pair Ea and Asalluḫi.

 A copy of the Adapa myth from Amarna, presumably a part of a scribal school curriculum, mentions Ninkarrak.